 Though such a system can be more productive over time, it is prone to financial instability due to the difficulty in targeting inflation.” – Reads an article on the matter.

 Elon Musk has shown his interest in Dogecoin several times.
-In July 2020, Musk openly endorsed Dogecoin, which resulted in a 14% price increase.
+In July 2020, he openly endorsed Dogecoin, which resulted in a 14% price increase.

 Recently, he started talking about Dogecoin again.
 On February 15th, Tesla’s founder openly criticized whales (large token holders) for hoarding large amounts of Dogecoin.